kubernetes-sigs/kustomize/cmd/config/docs/commands/tree.md

 kustomize config tree supports printing arbitrary fields using the '--field' flag.

-By default, kustomize config tree uses the directory structure for the tree structure, however when printing from the cluster, the Resource graph structure may be used instead.
+By default, kustomize config tree uses Resource graph structure if any relationships between resources (ownerReferences) are detected, as is typically the case when printing from a cluster.
+Otherwise, directory graph structure is used.
+The graph structure can also be selected explicitly using the '--graph-structure' flag.

 ### Examples